Basa (fish): United Kingdom

 Basa has become common in the UK as "Vietnamese river cobbler", "river cobbler", or "basa".
 It is mainly sold by large supermarkets, in both fresh and frozen forms, as a cheaper alternative to popular white fish, such as cod or haddock.
 Young's uses it in some of its frozen fish products, under the name basa.
 The import of basa is subject to the same stringent EU regulations as other food imports, as set out in the CBI pangasius product fact sheet UK Trading Standards officers said that cobbler was being fraudulently sold as cod by some fish-and-chip retailers to take advantage of the much lower price of cobbler, which was about half that of cod.
 This practice was highlighted by the successful prosecution of two retailers, using DNA evidence, in 2009 and 2010.
-Sometimes pangasius is described, legally, simply as "fish", as in "fish and chips".
+Sometimes pangasius is described simply as "fish", as in "fish and chips", but retailers in the UK are required to give customers the name of the species on request.